offbynull/learn/Math/input/input.md

      1. set the first index to 1.
      1. set all other indexes to 0.

-    So if the partial string has 2 digits (as 55 does), the total number of parts would be 100.
+    So if the fractional string has 2 digits (as 55 does), the total number of parts would be 100.

     The reason why the code above doesn't do this is because I'm trying to avoid the use of numbers and operations that haven't been introduced yet.
     ```

     ```{note}
-    An easier way to do the same thing is 10^partial.length.
+    Know exponents?
+Doing 10^fractional.length is the same thing.

-    So if the partial string has 2 digits (as 55 does), the total number of parts would be 10^2=100.
+    If the fractional string has 2 digits (as 55 does), the total number of parts would be 10^2=100.

     The reason why the code above doesn't do this is because I'm trying to avoid the use of numbers and operations that haven't been introduced yet.
     ````

- 2. The partial string is a selection out the total parts calculated in the step above.
-Out of 100 parts, 55 are selected.
+ 2. The fractional string is a selection out the total parts calculated in the step above.

+    For example, for a fractional part of 55, ...

     ```
     [●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●]●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●